DUNE/computing-training-basics-short/_episodes/07-grid-job-submission.md

 * **NEVER** copy job outputs to a directory in resilient dCache.
 Remember that they are replicated by a factor of 20! **Any such files are subject to deletion without warning**.
 * **NEVER** do hadd on files in `/pnfs` areas unless you're using `xrootd`.
 I.e. do NOT do hadd out.root `/pnfs/dune/file1 /pnfs/dune/file2 ...` This can cause severe performance degradations.

-## (Time permitting) submit with POMS
+## Submitting with POMS

-POMS is the recommended way of submitting large workflows.
+POMS is the recommended (i.e., supported) way of submitting large workflows.
 It offers several advantages over other systems, such as

 * Fully configurable.
 Any executables can be run, not necessarily only lar or art
 * Automatic monitoring and campaign management options